sharkgurl/sharkgurl.github.io/_posts/2024-06-27-data-understanding.md

 <br>

-The first step is understanding the kind of data we are working with.
-We look at the objects in the dataset and the attributes used to describe them and calculate their central tendency and dispersion.
+In this step, we analyze the dataset to understand its quantitative objects and attributes, calculating central tendency and dispersion measures.
-Attributes may be categorical or numerical.
+Attributes can be categorical or numerical, impacting the statistics you can calculate.
+- Numerical attributes are quantitative and can be measured on a scale.
+- Categorical attributes represent categories or groups and are qualitative.
+Some statistics do not apply to these attributes or are used differently (i.e., number of objects, frequency count, mode, proportions, cross-tabulation).

 <br>